Q: Dear SaaStr: Can We Add Termination Charges for SaaS services?

 Some older companies do this.
-We were just handed a bill like this for a 20+ year old SaaS product bought out by a PE firm.
+In fact, we were recently handed a bill like this for a 20+ year old SaaS product bought out by a PE firm.

 And really, an “auto-renew for another year without notice” clause can basically do the same thing.
 Threatening a customer that forgets about an auto-renew and has already stopped using you is sort of the same thing.